cloudforet-io/api-doc/content/en/monitoring/plugin/Event.md

 bookFlatSection: true
 ---
 # [Event](#Event)
-desc: An Event is data created by an external monitoring system and collected by a Webhook plugin.
+An Event is data created by an external monitoring system and collected by a Webhook plugin.

 >  **Package : spaceone.api.monitoring.plugin**